Ashland County, Wisconsin: Politics

 Ashland County is consistently Democratic.
 It has voted for the Democrat in every presidential election since 1932, with the exceptions of 1952 and 1956 when it backed Republican Dwight D. Eisenhower's two successful bids for the presidency.
+The Democratic margin has narrowed in recent elections since the Obama era, with Donald Trump's 2024 performance of over 46% being the best by a Republican since Nixon in 1972.
+This was also the first time since 1972 that a Democrat carried the county by only a single-digit margin.